-Year 7 academic scholars (and applicants for the 100% scholarship) are required to sit a separate scholarship assessment, at the end of the day of their main entrance examinations.
+Year 7 and Year 9 academic scholars (and applicants for the Year 7 Eggar Scholarship) are required to attend a separate scholarship assessment, usually at the end of the day of their main entrance examinations.
 This assessment takes the form of a presentation on a subject of the applicant's choice, followed by an interview with the Master of Scholars or a senior teacher.

 Sixth Form academic scholars will have demonstrated the potential to gain A or A* grades at A Level and attain a minimum of 7 A*/A grades at GCSE.
 Applicants will also have a proven track record of academic excellence and will have consistently demonstrated respect for learning.
 Successful scholars will be expected to act as role models in the Sixth Form to enhance the academic standards of the College and inspire younger pupils.